Pretro/gymstore/README.md

     [Picture 3](media/pictures/bug3.png)

 + The size of the product does not appear on the payment page, only the title.

++ The logo image looks larger on some devices more than others.
+This does not affect the operation of the page.

 ## __Deployment__